christopherthomasmckenna/get-data-finale/Codebook.md

 Here is the data:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-* My script does the following things:
-## Part 1 - loads all the observations in.
+## Part 1 - the script loads all the observations in.

 *   It reads all the test and training files into tables(ie subject_, x_, y_ files for the 'test' and 'train' directories
 *   It merges each of the respective set of files into data.frames
 *   subject_test.txt and subject_train.txt become 'subjects'